zayne1/py-THT-Dropbox-API/README.md

 python3 -m pip install dropbox
 ```

-Then to runt he script, simply run:
+Then to run the script, simply run:
 ```
 python3 zayne-THT-DropBox.py
 ```